Miszamm/ms-ktm/README.md

 # 7. Thanks to:
+- I would like to thank all prople involved in Tutor Suport in Code Institute, and Alex in the office for bringing me back mentally I was so close to give up, and this project was mentally one of the most challenging tasks i had to acomplish in a very long time.
 - Gitpod Since I am typing this text through Gitpod.
 All code was created through Gitpod and the workspace for this project resides there.
 - Font awesome community for developing this great resource
 - Bootstrap crew for developing and maintaining such great library.